 Animal behaviorists have found that, given amenable conditions, farmed animals interact in socially complex ways, bonding with family members and developing friendships over time.
 They have "rich and deeply emotional lives".
-Many mourn the deaths of others, with the mother-calf bond being particularly painful when it is broken.
 Raising animals in crowded conditions is very stressful to them because it upsets their social structure.